 1. Logical Reasoning

 The logical reasoning section is designed to test your ability to think critically and make judicious decisions.
-The section is divided into two subsections, 30 minutes with 25-26 questions each.
+This section now appears twice since the August 2024 LSAT changes took effect.

 The logical reasoning section requires you to read short passages and determine whether assertions are good or bad.
 You will also have to work out the rationality of cases and make logical deductions from passages.